 Hot foods can also have a soothing effect.
 Like hot drinks, they can also loosen any phlegm in your throat.

 Spicy foods are particularly effective in this regard.
 Spicy foods aren’t for everyone, that’s for sure.
 But you can add as much, or as little, spice as you wish.
 There is no obligation to consume Indian-style curry’s anytime soon.
 Steam – both from hot foods and drink – also offers effective relief both for nasal congestion and any dryness at the back of your throat.

-And one of the best ways to exploit the therapeutic power of steam is as follows.
+By far one of the best ways to combat the effects of phlegm is to start inhaling steam.